 Cardano Computation Layer (CCL)

-The CCL is the second layer of the Cardano platform and contains the information on why transactions occur.
+The Cardano Computation Layer (CCL) is the second layer of the Cardano platform and contains the information on why transactions occur.
 It’s within this layer that the Cardano smart contracts run.

 Because the computation layer is detached from the CSL, different users of the CCL can create different rules when evaluating transactions.

 For example, you could create a permissioned ledger that leaves out any transactions that don’t include AML/KYC data – something that will become more important as blockchain regulation continues to increase.

 The Cardano team is creating a new programming language to use to develop smart contracts on the CCL – Plutus.
-The CCL also support Solidarity, the language behind Ethereum smart contracts, for low assurance applications on the platform.
+The CCL also support Solidity, the language behind Ethereum smart contracts, for low assurance applications on the platform.

-To help developers, Cardano will also include a reference library of Plutus code that’s available to use in dApp projects.
+To help developers, Cardano also includes a reference library of Plutus code that’s available to use in dapps.
 Beyond that, the team is creating a set of tools for the purpose of verifying code and improving code assurance.

 Cardano supports sidechains based on a new protocol by Kiayias, Miller, and Zindros (KMZ) involving proofs of proofs of work.
 The KMZ sidechain protocol allows funds to move securely from the CSL to any CCL or any blockchain that also uses the protocol.

-Ledgers with certain regulatory compliances will be able to interact with the CSL without having to share data that needs to remain private by using KMZ sidechains.
+With this protocol, ledgers with certain regulatory compliances are able to interact with the CSL without having to share the data that needs to remain private.